nevanscott/uxui0120/_lessons/content-strategy.md

 ---
-title: Content Strategy & IA
+title: >-
+  How to assess and visualize the Information Architecture of a website or application
 unit: 3
-day: 24
+day: 25
 topics:
   - Information Architecture
   - Content